foxtbirdy/Small-Stuff/Convert JPG to PNG/readme.md

 ## Usage

-1. Download the folder from Downgit [here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/Code-Blender-7/Small_Projects__01/tree/main/Convert JPG to PNG) <br>
+1. Download the folder from Downgit [here](https://minhaskamal.github.io/DownGit/#/home?url=https:%2F%2Fgithub.com%2FCode-Blender-7%2FSmall_Projects__01%2Ftree%2Fmain%2FConvert%20JPG%20to%20PNG).
-2. Navigate to root/programFiles/ <br>
+2. Navigate to root/programFiles/
-3. extract one of the two modes to the folder of the JPG images you wish to convert. <br>
+3. extract one of the two modes to the folder of the JPG images you wish to convert.